Julian Read, who briefed press after JFK assassination, dies

 “John Connally did not have a closer or better adviser, strategist, than Julian,” Temple said.

 Read also worked on presidential campaigns.
-His first, according to his obituary, was for Dwight D. Eisenhower in 1956, and he went on do do work for presidents Johnson, Richard Nixon, Gerald Ford, Ronald Reagan and George W. Bush.
+His first, according to his obituary, was for Dwight D. Eisenhower in 1956, and he went on to do work for presidents Johnson, Richard Nixon, Gerald Ford, Ronald Reagan and George W. Bush.

 “All of those people wanted his counsel, his advice, his judgement, his assistance.
 And that’s probably the ultimate validation about who he was,” Temple said.